wpmetabox/docs/_docs/field-settings.md

 ### File

-Attribute | Description
+Name | Description
 --- | ---
 `max_file_uploads` | Max number of uploaded files.
 Optional.
 `force_delete` | Whether or not delete the files from Media Library when deleting them from post meta (`true` or `false`)?
 Optional.
 Default `false`.

 ### File Advanced - File Upload

-Attribute | Description
+Name | Description
 --- | ---
 `max_file_uploads` | Max number of uploaded files.
 Optional.
 `mime_type` | Mime type of files which we want to show in Media Library.
 Note: this is a filter to list items in Media popup, it doesn't restrict file types when upload.